aymanebenhima/javascript-dom-projects/README.md

    - Build a weather application that fetches real-time data from an API.
    - Display current weather conditions for any location using DOM manipulation.
    - Enhance your skills in working with external APIs and asynchronous JavaScript.

+6. **Galactic Object Sort & Search 🌌**

+   - Create a web app where users can sort and search a list of celestial objects.
+   - Implement dynamic sorting by size, mass, and distance.
+   - Utilize search functionality to filter objects in real-time.
+   - Learn how to manipulate and update the DOM interactively.

 ## Getting Started